gopheracademy/gopheracademy-web/content/advent-2019/contribute-beyond-code.md

 If you want to learn more about contributing to open source, read [Forge Your Future with Open Source](https://pragprog.com/book/vbopens/forge-your-future-with-open-source) by VM Brasseur.

 I'd love to hear about your open source contributions (especially the ones that aren't visible because they aren't PRs).
 Share in the comments or with `#OSSandTell` on Twitter.

+Thank you to

+* [Dan Maher](https://twitter.com/phrawzty) for editing the [original version](https://sysadvent.blogspot.com/2019/12/day-3-contributing-to-open-source.html) of this article for Sysadvent.
+* [Aaron Schlesinger](https://twitter.com/arschles) for his invaluable time in the Go project walkthrough, as well as early feedback for this article.
+* [Carolyn Van Slyck](https://twitter.com/carolynvs) for quality project maintership that encourages contribution.

 Additional Resources: